Ved (film): Critical reception

 Soham Godbole writing for Loksatta praised the acting of ensemble, cinematography and the music, writing, "The best aspects of the film are the cinematography combined with Ajay Atul's music, [which] takes the film to greater heights."
 Concluding, Godbole opined, "This movie is sure to be a treat for those who are madly in love and those who love madly."
 Mihir Bhanage reviewing the film for The Times of India rated it with 3 stars out of 5 and wrote, "Ved is a quintessential romantic drama" that "has been shot aesthetically."
 Bhanage praised the music, writing "The music by Ajay-Atul is good."
 Concluding the review Bhanage opined, ".... if you’re an average cinegoer wanting to check out what the buzz around Ved is all about, you might be a tad disappointed."

 Box office

 Ved earned ₹2.5 crore net and ₹3.5 crores gross on the opening day.
 The weekend collection for the film was ₹10 crore, which is fourth-highest opening weekend collection by a Marathi film till date.
 In its first week the film earned ₹20.67 crore, and by the end of second week the earning rose to ₹40.17 crore, while Taran Adarsh reported ₹42.20 crore.

 The film collected ₹50 crore in 20 days of its release.
 In its fifth week, the film grossed ₹58.11 crore net and ₹70.90 crore gross.
 The film grossed ₹60.24 crore in India and ₹73.50 worldwide in 45 days.

-The film has collected ₹60.67 crore in India and ₹74 crore worldwide in its fifty-day run and ₹75 crore in 75 days.
+The film collected ₹60.67 crore in India and ₹74 crore worldwide in its fifty-day run and went on to complete a theatrical run of over 100 days, grossing ₹75 crore worldwide.

-As of 14 March 2023 the film earned ₹75 crore worldwide.